RMITLibrary/easy_cite/markdown/rmitharvard.md

 > Figure number: Creator's family name Initial [if artist/creator is known] OR leave blank if artist/creator unknown (year produced) _Title or description of artwork or image_ [format], publishing details of where artwork or image was sourced

 **Example**
-> Allen, JM (2022) _Théâtre D’opéra Spatial_ [artwork generated using Midjourney], Roose K (2 September 2022) 'An A.I.-Generated Picture Won an Art Prize.
+> Figure 1: Allen, JM (2022) _Théâtre D’opéra Spatial_ [artwork generated using Midjourney], Roose K (2 September 2022) 'An A.I.-Generated Picture Won an Art Prize.
 Artists Aren’t Happy.', _The New York Times_, accessed 3 March 2023. https<nolink>://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html

 <!-- using heading 5 (#####) for sub-heading within this text -->
 ##### AI-generated images that you produce: